 To Receive Chore Services

-- The Coordinator will send you a Senior Participation - Chore Service Request form, or you can download it (see "For Seniors").
+- The Coordinator will send you a Senior Registration form.

-- Upon receipt of your Request Form, she will meet with you to discuss chore options, service limitations, and expectations for both senior and volunteer.
+- Upon receipt of your registration, she will meet with you to discuss chore options, service limitations, and expectations for both senior and volunteer.
 A brief home-safety assessment may be made.

 - Social services or health care professionals may refer a client for chore services.
-Contact the Coordinator for the Client Referral: Senior Participation - Assistance Request form, or download it (see "For Seniors").
+Contact the Coordinator for the Client Referral: Senior Assistance Request form.

 Outdoor * Yard Clean-Up *Leaf Raking *Snow Shoveling *Periodic Yard Maintenance *Light home maintenance & repair